Alistair Magowan: Episcopal ministry

 In 2009, he was appointed to become Bishop of Ludlow, the sole suffragan bishop of the Diocese of Hereford.
 He was ordained and consecrated as a bishop on 29 September 2009 at St Paul's Cathedral by Rowan Williams, Archbishop of Canterbury.
-As Bishop of Ludlow, he ex officio holds the post of Archdeacon of Ludlow (he was collated on 2 October 2009) and has been a prebendary of Hereford Cathedral since 2010.
+As Bishop of Ludlow, he ex officio held the post of Archdeacon of Ludlow (he was collated on 2 October 2009) and has been a prebendary of Hereford Cathedral since 2010.
 He retired effective 30 April 2020.

 Retirement

 In retirement, Magowan has served as part-time Acting Archdeacon of Stoke in the Diocese of Lichfield, 1 November 2020–2021 and as an honorary assistant bishop of the diocese since 2021.

 Personal life

 He married in 1979; he and his wife have three children.